Linda Boyer, Licensed Massage Therapist

 I love helping people to improve their health, reduce their aches & pains, and increase their ability to enjoy their lives!

-The easiest way to book a massage is to use my online scheduling system.
+The easiest way to book a massage is to use this online scheduling system.
 I’m looking forward to working with you.
 Please let me know what questions you have.